bkuhlmann/archiver/README.md

 ## SSH

-It is a good idea to install your public key on the backup server so that cron does not have authentication issues when performing a backup.
-Assuming you have a public key located at the following location:
+To bypass the password prompt, install your public key on the backup server so cron does not have authentication issues when performing a backup (assuming you have a public key located at the following location):

     ~/.ssh/id_rsa.pub